OpenSilver/OpenSilver.Documentation/documentation/migrate-from-silverlight/compile-with-opensilver.md

 ![Show all files](/images/xaml_copy/8.png "Show all files")

-Please note that it is also possible to replace only .xaml file and share the original .cs.
+Please note that it is also possible to replace only .xaml file and share the original .cs or .vb file.
-For that we can just exlude (or remove) **.OpenSilver.xaml.cs** from project and include the original **.xaml.cs**
+For example, in C# migration, we can just exlude (or remove) **.OpenSilver.xaml.cs** from project and include the original **.xaml.cs**

 It will look little bit odd though because now .xaml.cs will not be shown as a direct child for .OpenSilver.xaml in Solution Explorer.